mopidevimu/Personal-Guide/Docker.md

 ```
 <p> NOTE: If you want to directly pull and run that image same time, you can direcly use the above command "docker run <image-name>". once you run this command it checks that image available locally otherwise it will automatically pull that image and run same time. </p>

-- Running an Dacoker image in detach mode.
+- Running an Docker image in detach mode.
 ```
 docker run <image-name> -d
 Example: